references

 What is the function of the separation system?

 By separating the excretions, odors are reduced to a minimum and the subsequent disposal of toilet waste is made easier.
-Unpleasant odors arise only when urine and faeces are combined which is why it is possible to do without toilet chemicals that are harmful to the environment.
+Unpleasant odors arise only when urine and feces are combined which is why it is possible to do without toilet chemicals that are harmful to the environment.

 What is litter?